fraterm/diceroll/README.md

-# Dieroll
+# diceroll

-## Command Line Dice Rolling Utility
+## A C++ Command Line Dice Rolling Utility

-* using the argparse argument parser after a hard fought attempt at using boost program_options
+* uses the args argument parser as a CLI parser API https://taywee.github.io/args
-* still looking at argument parsers, don't really want to write my own
+* options will likely be similar to rolldice

 ## DICE STRING FORMATS
-* The dice string uses the following format by default:
+* The dice string uses the following format by default but will support different dice string formats:
 ```
 {#x}{#}d[#|%]{*#}{+/-#}{s#}
 ```